chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 Upon completion of this protocol, A and B compute shared secrets Ka, Ke, KcA, and KcB as specified in {{keys}}.
 B MUST send A a key confirmation message cB so both parties can confirm that they agree upon these shared secrets.
-After receipt and verification of B's confirmation message, A MUST send B an equivalent confirmation message.
+After receipt and verification of B's confirmation message, A MUST send B a confirmation message.
 B MUST NOT send application data to A until it has received and verified the confirmation message.
 Key confirmation verification requires recomputation of cA or cB and checking for equality against that which was received.